 47 run()

-Overall, we end up having the following files for the gRPC server and client applications.
+Overall, we have the following files for the gRPC server and client applications, and the server.py gets started when we execute the start-up script with the -g flag.

 1tree -P "serv*|proto" -I "*pycache*"